-As an experienced CMS website operation personnel in security, I fully understand the importance of content presentation details for user experience.The accurate and clear display of time information can not only help users quickly understand the timing of content release or update, but also indirectly affect the professionalism and reliability of the website.In AnQi CMS, we have a set of efficient and flexible mechanisms that can convert timestamp data stored on the backend into user-friendly date and time strings.
+As an experienced CMS website operation person, I know that the details of content presentation are crucial for user experience.Accurate and clear display of time information, which can not only help users quickly understand the publication or update timeliness of the content, but also indirectly affect the professionalism and credibility of the website.In Anqi CMS, we have a high-efficiency and flexible mechanism that can convert timestamp data stored in the background into user-friendly date and time strings.

 Timestamp formatting feature in Anqi CMS

-In the Auto CMS, the system internally stores date and time data in the form of timestamps, which is a digital format convenient for computer processing.
-However, it is not convenient to directly display such as1609470335This timestamp is not intuitive enough.
-To solve this problem, Anqi CMS provides a powerful template tagstampToDateIt can convert these original timestamp data into easily readable date and time strings according to the format you define.
+In AnQi CMS, the system internally stores date and time data in the form of timestamps, which is a digital format convenient for computer processing.
+However, displaying such things directly to users as1609470335This timestamp is not intuitive enough.
+To solve this problem, Anqi CMS provides a powerful template tagstampToDateIt can convert these original timestamp data into readable date and time strings according to the format you define.

-ThisstampToDateLabels are the core tools that ensure the clear and professional presentation of time information during content creation and template design.Whether it is displaying the publish date on the article detail page or showing the update time on the list page, it can provide precise control.
+ThisstampToDateTags are the core tools we use in content creation and template design processes to ensure that time information is presented clearly and professionally.Whether displaying the publication date on the article detail page or showing the update time on the list page, it provides precise control.

-When usingstampToDateBefore the label, we need to understand two key concepts: timestamp and Go language time formatting layout.The timestamp usually refers to the number of seconds elapsed since the Unix epoch (00:00:00 UTC on January 1, 1970), and in the safe CMS, it is usually a 10-digit integer.
+While usingstampToDateBefore the label, we need to understand two key concepts: timestamps and Go language time formatting layout.Timestamp usually refers to the number of seconds elapsed since the Unix epoch (January 1, 1970, 00:00:00 UTC), which is typically a 10-digit integer in AnQi CMS.

 {{stampToDate(时间戳变量, "格式化字符串")}}

-For example, if you have a variable nameditem.CreatedTimetimestamp variable and you want to format it as年-月-日You can write it like this:
+For example, if you have a variable nameditem.CreatedTimetimestamp variable, and you want to format it as年-月-日format, you can write it like this:

 {{stampToDate(item.CreatedTime, "2006-01-02")}}

-We assume that we want to display the publication date of each article in a list, formatted as “year-month-day”, the code can be organized as follows:
+Assuming we want to display the publication date of each article in a list, formatted as "Year-Month-Day", the code can be organized as follows:

 {% archiveList archives with type="list" limit="10" %}